What is the Difference between Spores and Liquid Culture?

 Mushroom Spore syringes have a shelf life of one year after the date of manufacture.
 After one year, the mushroom spores will not germinate and become inert.

 Liquid Culture syringes have a shelf life of 3 months after the date of manufacture.
 The mushroom mycelium may still be alive longer than three months.
 Still, it will become nutrition starved and stressed, so the mycelium will not thrive in a substrate.
-Additionally, the mycelium may also not produce any mushrooms due to senescence.
-Senescence occurs when the mycelium becomes old.

 How Much Do Mushroom Spores And Liquid Culture Cost?